 Stress is high, the creators are frustrated and it’s generally not an ideal environment.
 Especially when they’re having to swallow their pride and work on a “per drawing/project” basis.

 I’m obviously exaggerating the differences because it’s not like everyone’s hopping and skipping down the halls in Kyoto Animation’s offices everyday.

-But even still – Kyoani’s a leading example in the anime industry and that makes them different for their working environment.
+But even still – Kyoani’s a leading example in the

 It plays a BIG role in the finished product we get to see.